adrine-uwera/Student_Management_System/README.md

 ###Technology used
 This project is purely written in python language and was developed in pycharm.
 ### Program future improvement
-1. Checking user password before allowing them to access registrar or student priviledges
+1. Checking user password before allowing them to access registrar or student privileges
 2. Assigning emails automatically upon student registration without the user having to manually come up with them, and ensuring that no two students have a similar email.
 ### How to install the project
 Step 1: To run the program on your computer, you need to have installed git in order to clone our repository.